lupyuen/lupyuen.github.io/src/display2.md

 [_Block Diagram of DC8200 Display Controller_](https://doc-en.rvspace.org/VisionFive2/DG_Display/JH7110_SDK/block_diagram_display.html)

-Our Display Hardware Driver will do other fun things, let's talk about the Display Pipelines and Display Planes...
+Our Display Hardware Driver will do other fun things!
+Let's talk about the Display Pipelines and Display Planes...

 TODO: Pic of Setup Display Pipeline

 # Setup Display Pipeline

 TODO: Display Controller

+We talked earlier about [__Display Pipelines__](https://lupyuen.github.io/articles/display2#inside-the-display-driver), how they render and push pixels from Framebuffers (Display Planes) to the Device Device.

 Here are the Display Pipeline [(CRTC)](https://www.kernel.org/doc/html/v4.15/gpu/drm-kms.html) functions exposed by the driver...